trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-node.md

   date: 22 August 2024
 ---

-To use the Octez suite with Ghostnet, you need a recent build of the Octez binaries based on the master branch of the Octez source code.
+To use the Octez suite with Ghostnet, you need a recent build of the Octez binaries.
 You can build the Octez suite from the source code or install prebuilt binaries as described at https://tezos.gitlab.io/introduction/howtoget.html.

 :::note